 Day 2 - Arrive in Mineralnye Vody, on the plains north of the Caucasus.
 Drive to hotel (about 3,5 hours) in Baksan Valley near Elbrus at the altitude of 2100m.

-Day 3 - Acclimatisation walk in the Terskol Valley up to the Observatory, 3100m, ca. 6hrs walking up, providing very close and magnificent view of Mt.
+Day 3 - Acclimatisation walk in the Terskol Valley up to the Observatory, 3100m.
+Approximately 6hrs walking providing magnificent views of Mt.
 Elbrus.
-On the way we pass the wonderful waterfall.
 Return back to the hotel.

 Day 4 - Walk to the Mount Cheget spur up to 3100m - a magnificent viewpoint over Elbrus.
 About 7 hours walking up.
 Return to the hotel.